jgwill/olca/narrativemap.md

 users adopt these features.
 Testing coverage and a minimal CI pipeline are still pending.

+- 2025-06-12: Added `examples/langgraph_agent` demonstrating a minimal
+  `StateGraph` chat.
+Updated the fusewill wrapper to load `coaiamodule` automatically and clarified this behavior in the README.

 - **llms.txt**: index file guiding LLMs to key docs for retrieval.